furionix-labs/tigrmail/README.md

 ### Creating an Instance

-To use the library, you need to create an instance of `Tigrmail` with your API token:
+To use the library, retrieve your API token from [our console](https://console.tigrmail.com) and create a `Tigrmail` instance using that token:

 ```typescript
 const tigrmail = new Tigrmail({ token: 'your-api-token' });